There are eight base color variations of the English bulldog, but the AKC only recognizes four (and various combinations with different markings.)

 - Any combination of the above

-The fawn English bulldog has a fawn-colored coat with black coloration around the eyes, a black nose, and some light white markings.
-The fawn bulldog has a black nose and black eyeline.
+The English bulldog has a fawn-colored coat with black coloration around the eyes, a black nose, and some light white markings.
+The fawn bulldog has a black nose and black eyeliner.

 Fawn and White

-A variation of the fawn, the fawn and white bulldog, has a fawn-colored coat (that can have black-tipped hairs) and white patches of fur.
+A variation of the fawn and white bulldog has a fawn-colored coat (that can have black-tipped hairs) and white patches of fur.
 This color variation has pink skin and sometimes has pink spots on the paw pads.

-The red English bulldog has a deep reddish-brown coat with white coloration and a black nose and eyeline.
+The red English bulldog has a deep reddish-brown coat with white coloration and a black nose and eyeliner.

 Red and White

-Other Red Variations – Red English bulldogs can also have a red and fawn coat, red merle coat, and red brindle coat.
+Other Red Variations – Red English bulldogs can also have red and fawn coats, red merle coats, and red brindle coats.

 The blue English bulldog has a steel blue/grey color coat.
-These dogs also have bluish coloration to their paw pads, noses, and eyeline.
+These dogs also have bluish coloration on their paw pads, noses, and eyeliner.

 Blue and White

 Blue and white English bulldog has a blue coat with white coloration.
-This coloration will always have a blue/grey color to the nose, paw pads, and around the eyes.
+This coloration will always have a blue/grey color on the nose, paw pads, and around the eyes.

 Blue English bulldogs can also come in blue brindle, blue and tan, blue merle, blue platinum, blue tricolor, and blue fawn variations.

-The black bulldog has a predominantly black coat with black noses, paw pads, and eyeline.
+The black bulldog has a predominantly black coat with black noses, paw pads, and eyeliner.